What we are doing

 The Falls and Fragility Fracture Audit Programme (FFFAP) is a national clinical audit run by the Royal College of Physicians (RCP) designed to audit the care that patients with fragility fractures and inpatient falls receive in hospital and to facilitate quality improvement initiatives.

 Elements of the programme

-The FFFAP is comprised of the following four workstreams:
+The FFFAP is comprised of the following three workstreams:

 - National Hip Fracture Database (NHFD) - The NHFD collects data on all patients admitted to hospital with hip fractures and improves their care through auditing which is fed back to hospitals through targeted reports.

 - Fracture Liaison Service Database (FLS-DB) - The FLS-DB aims to evaluate patterns of assessment and treatment for osteoporosis and falls across primary and secondary care.